 Land Services Program

-To provide land management services to the NPTEC and
+To provide land management services to the NPTEC and individual-Indian

-enhancing their natural and cultural resources.
+natural and cultural resources.

-productivity and maximizes revenue.
+preserves long-term productivity and maximizes revenue.

-control of noxious weeds.
+(insects) for the control of noxious weeds.

 DESCRIPTION OF SERVICES

 The Land Services Program has 3 major areas of service.

 The program is responsible for writing Conservation Plans of Operations

 for all agriculture leases, based on owner input and wise land use practices.

 Technical assistance is provided at landowners requests, such as field